Phase Change Material Thermal Storage Calculator

 where m is mass, cs is solid specific heat, cl is liquid specific heat, L is latent heat of fusion, Ti is initial temperature, Tm is melting temperature, and Tf is final temperature.
 The calculator then multiplies that ideal value by an efficiency factor to estimate usable energy in a real device.

-The same relationship in accessible MathML form is:
+The same equation is written below in accessible MathML for assistive tools:

 The calculator reports energy in kilojoules and also converts to kilowatt-hours using the relationship 1 kWh = 3,600 kJ.
-That conversion makes it easier to compare a PCM bank with electric heaters, chillers, batteries used for thermal loads, or daily building energy needs.
+That conversion helps compare PCM storage with electric heaters, chillers, thermal loads, or a daily energy budget.

-The result panel gives more than one number because each number answers a slightly different design question.
-Energy from solid heating tells you how much storage comes from warming the material before it melts.
-Latent heat shows the energy tied directly to phase change.
-Energy from liquid heating tells you how much additional storage you gain by going above the melting point after the material has already melted.
+The result panel gives more than one number because each value answers a different question about your PCM cycle.
+Energy from solid heating shows how much storage comes from warming the material before it melts.
+Latent heat shows the energy tied directly to the phase change.
+Energy from liquid heating shows the additional storage gained after the PCM has already melted.

-- Total ideal energy is the sum of those three contributions with no real-world losses.
+- Total ideal energy is the sum of the solid sensible, latent, and liquid sensible contributions before losses.

-- Usable energy applies the efficiency factor and is usually the more practical number for system sizing.
+- Usable energy applies the efficiency factor and is the number most people use for sizing.

-- kWh output is convenient for comparing the thermal store with electrical loads or time at a known power level.
+- kWh output is useful for comparing the PCM store with electrical loads or run time at a known power level.

 When the latent term is much larger than the sensible terms, the PCM is doing what designers usually want from it: concentrating a lot of storage near a target temperature.
 When the sensible terms dominate, the material is behaving more like an ordinary thermal mass, and you may want to reconsider whether the chosen PCM and temperature window are a good fit for the application.